This exhibition is currently closed and reopening on 2 September 2021.

 A large free-standing structure in Stanley Picker Gallery, built by 121 Collective and Architecture at Kingston School of Art (KSA), will act as a focal point for the community, both imagined and real.
 The structure will contain objects and images related to the project that are used to substantiate the community’s existence and sketch out its history and aspirations.

-A boat will travel along the River Thames in Kingston facilitating meetings, workshops and performances during summer 2021 (dates tbc).
-Informed by discussions with Canbury and Riverside Association, an architectural intervention designed by Interior Design (KSA) and will be fixed to the boat adapting to the needs and aspirations of local people.
+A boat will travel along the River Thames in Kingston facilitating meetings, workshops and performances throughout June and July 2021.
+Informed by discussions with Canbury and Riverside Association, an architectural intervention designed by Interior Design (KSA) and 121 Collective will be fixed to the boat adapting to the needs and aspirations of local people.

 Further collaborations include: new instrumental and choral music produced by Refugee Action Kingston and Music (KSA); a choreographic sequence developed by The Grange and Dance (KSA), incorporating elements of the sign language known as Makaton; texts and poetic responses by The Bradbury and Writers’ Centre Kingston that consider the elemental force, locality, and history of the Thames; and adaptable, transformable clothing designed by The Gate and KSA Fashion as costumes for the inhabitants of the boat.

 As part of The Origin, a series of workshops, performances, talks and tours will take place at Stanley Picker Gallery, a boat moored in Kingston Upon Thames and online throughout June and July 2021.
 Find out more and book your place below:

 Follow @theoriginkingston on social media for the latest updates!

 This project is managed with the support of students from Project Management for Creative Industries (KSA) with graphic design by Louis Polin and Jasmine Kelly.